 The exclusive remedy doctrine makes it clear that an employee may receive only workers’ compensation from their employer in the event of an injury.
 That leaves room for some exceptions.

 Though you are barred from bringing a negligence claim against your employer/co-worker, you can bring a negligence claim in addition to your workers’ comp claim against a third party.
 What does this mean?
 If your injuries were caused by the negligence of a third party, such as a person or company outside of your present employer, you may be able to pursue compensation from them as well.
 This is called a third-party claim.

 The most common third-party claims occur when workers are driving on the job and get into a car wreck caused by another person.
 If you suffer injuries, you have a workers' compensation claim against your employer and their insurer, as well as the negligent driver that was responsible and at fault for the serious car accident.

 Workers’ Comp Claim vs. Negligence Claim

 A workers' compensation claim and a negligence claim are two different things.
 The moment you are injured on the job, you have a workers' compensation claim against your employer.
 You may also have a negligence claim if someone else caused your injuries, which often leads to a greater financial recovery than you can get in the workers' compensation claim, as there are more damages recoverable in a personal injury negligence claim.
 If you have both claims, an attorney can help you successfully pursue both claims.Wondering if you have a third-party negligence claim in addition to your workers' compensation claim?
-Contact Douglas F. Kaleita P.C. to discuss your case with our Atlanta workers' comp lawyer.
+Contact Kaleita Law Firm, LLC to discuss your case with our Atlanta workers' comp lawyer.